 These personnel policies and procedures are for information only.
 This manual is not an employment contract.
 Employment with the City is at-will.
 No employee or representative of the City can change any employee's at-will status.
 This document is a statement of current policies, practices, and procedures.
 Each department may have more specific department policies.
 Nothing in this document is to be interpreted as giving employees any more property rights in their jobs than may already be given by the city charter, this document, and/or the ordinances of the local government.
 These personnel policies, rules, and regulations shall be reviewed periodically.
 The Town of Ashland City reserves the right to change any or all such policies, practices, and procedures in whole or in part at any time, in accordance with the procedures included herein.
 The policies and procedures in this manual will remain in effect until changes are considered necessary.
-Any changes once adopted by Mayor and City Council supersede the previous copy.
-This manual has been approved by the Mayor and City Council.
+Any changes once adopted by Mayor and City Council.
 No member of supervision is authorized to change orally or in writing any of the policies and practices described in this manual without the express approval of the Mayor and City Council.